mint-from-scratch/template/README.md

 # template
-- Write down a brief introduction about your mint project.
+- Write down a brief introduction to your mint project.